YanirShahak/analytics-ai/oci-generative-ai-agents-introduction/5-test-the-solution/test-the-solution-sandbox.md

     ![Screenshot showing the third question for the agent](./images/send-third-question.jpg)

-1. As you can see, the response included the title and description for the two tickets assigned to Emily Chen.
+1. As you can see, the response included the title and description for the tickets assigned to Emily Chen.

     ![Screenshot showing the third question for the agent](./images/third-question-response.jpg)